vtex/ux-writing/docs/principles/goals-principles.md

 We need to allign all our communication strategies, so our brand's voice is recognizable regardless of the medium our user is interacting with.
 Once a person becomes our client, and starts using our solutions, they should still recognize our voice.
 However, we understand that there's differences when writing a blog post, and writing an error message.
 We

+## Brand Principles

+### 🎯 Trust to be trusted

+To trust is to believe with eyes closed and to delegate responsibilities.
+To be trustworthy you need honesty, transparency and consistency in quality and performance.
+This bond is built upon exchange: trust to be trusted.

+### 🎯 Build for community

+It’s all about being ready to grow and reach new levels together.
+Have a solid foundation, modular thinking and flexible essence, and you’re building for the community.
+We are global but we’re audacious enough to aim for the stars.

+### 🎯 Be bold

+Boldness is about challenging the status quo and not being afraid to make mistakes or take risks.
+Test new alternatives, walk into the unknown and explore possibilities no one thought about.
+To be bold is to apologize, not ask for permission.

 ## Tone and Voice